Spartanlasergun/Logistic_Regression/Chapter_02/readme.md

 # Notes

-In Chapter One, the end of chapter problems are structured in the following order:
+In Chapter Two, the end of chapter problems are structured in the following order:
-* 10 regular math problems
 * 20 True or False questions
+* 10 True or False questions
-* 14 regular math problems
+* 5 regular math problems

-The 'True or False' questions are situated in the middle of the regular math problems and the author does not adjust the numbering for proper chronology.
-As such, all of the 'True or False' questions are given in a single notebook entitled 'True_or_False.ipynb' and the remaining problems inherit the numbers that are given in the text.
+The first set of 'True or False' questions are given in the notebook 'True_or_False_01.ipynb', while the second set is given in the notebook
+'True_or_False_02.ipynb'.
+The five final problems are labeled according to the numbers they are given in the exercise (11-15).